Gangs of New York

 written by Jay Cocks, Steven Zaillian, & Kenneth Lonergan

-Bill the Butcher: Do you know what's kept me alive all these years?
-Monk does.
+Bill: I'm forty-seven.
+Forty-seven years old.
+Do you know how I've stayed alive this long?
+All these years?
 Fear.
 The spectacle of fearsome acts.
 Someone steals from me, I cut off his hands.
 He offends me, I cut out his tongue.
 He rises against me, I cut off his head, and stick it on a pike.
-Hold it high in the streets so all can see.
+Raise it up high, so all in the streets can see.
 That's what preserves the order of things.
-That one tonight.
-Who was he?
+Fear.
+That one tonight, who was he?
 A nobody.
 A coward.
-What a fitting end that would have been.
-I killed the last honorable man fifteen years ago.
-You've seen his portrait.
-Downstairs. (pause) Answer me when I'm talkin' to you.
+What an ignominious end that would have been.
+I killed the last honorable man fifteen years ago, since then it's just... you've seen his portrait downstairs? (pause, Amsterdam nods silently) Is your mouth all glued up with cunny juice?
+I asked you a question.

-Bill the Butcher: (smiling) Oh, you go a murderous rage in you and I like it.
+Bill: (smiling) Oh, you got a murderous rage in you and I like it.
 It's life boilin' up in you.
-It's good. (pause) The Priest and me lived by the same principles.
-It was only faith that divided us. (indicating his facial scar) He give me this you know.
-It was the finest beating I ever took.
-My face was pulp.
-My guts was pierced.
-My ribs was swimmin'.
-But when he come to kill me, I couldn't look him in the eye.
+It's good. (pause) The Priest and me, we lived by the same principles.
+It was only faith divided us. (indicating his facial scar) He give me this, you know.
+That was the finest beating I ever took.
+My face was pulp, my guts was pierced, my ribs was all mashed up.
+When he come to kill me, I couldn't look him in the eye.
 He spared me, because he wanted me to live in shame.
 This was a great man.
+A great man.
 So I cut out the eye that looked away, and sent it to him, wrapped in blue paper.
 I would have cut them both out if I could have fought him blind.
-Then I rose back up with full heart and buried him in his own blood.
+Then I rose back up with a full heart and buried him in his own blood.

 Amsterdam: Well done.